themarquisdesheric/simple-database/LAB.md

 You should use TDD to drive the implementation.
 Note that these are mostly E2E (end to end) tests, but we will use the basic structure of mocha's testing ability.

-The setup for the test can be difficult as we want to ensure the tests start with a "clean" file directory **(hint: this is where `rimraf` will come in handy)**
+The setup for the test can be difficult as we want to ensure the tests start with a "clean" file directory **(hint: this is where `rimraf` will come in handy)** You will want to read about [Mocha's before/after hooks](https://mochajs.org/#hooks)

 Initially, you can inspect the file system in your tests.